jphmrst/defblog/README.md

   for the various classes of document.
 Their values are checked for a `null` or non-`null` setting.

-- The `post-copy-function` and `front-copy-function` arguments specify how a file in the temporary directories are made from the various source Org files.
+- The `post-copy-function`, `page-copy-function` and `front-copy-function` arguments specify how a file in the temporary directories are made from the various source Org files.
 The default is `defblog/page-copy-verbatim`, which simply copies the source file.
 Other options, and the protocol for writing a custom function, are discussed in the *Processing files* section below.

 - The `generate-xml-sitemap`, `generate-rss` and `generate-atom` arguments indicate whether the published blog should include these